 Q. Where can I find PSAR's By-Laws?

 Click HERE or visit our Documents on Demand page where you can find all necessary and current documents.

 Q. Can I join PSAR and recruit agents away from other Brokers?

 PSAR's Mission is to Empower REALTORS.
 We help REALTORS help each other by working together.
-Together we accomplish things that can't be accomplished alone or even as part of a company with thousands or even tens of thousands of agents.
+Together, we accomplish things that can't be accomplished alone or even as part of a company with thousands - or even tens of thousands - of agents.
 Please do not use your association or our facilities to undermine competing brokers.
-If that is your business model, there are other places to work on that project.
+If that is your business model, then there are other places to work on that project.